Are you a hunter or a farmer?

 No free lunch for the hunter

-The rewards of hunting properly far out way the efforts, but the efforts are still significant.
+The rewards of hunting properly far outweigh the efforts, but the efforts are still significant.
 Do you have what it takes in commitment to reap the rewards?

 The five principal rewards fit directly with the deliverables of the ThinkingLinking techniques.